dedickinson/community/tutorials/deploy-dependency-track/index.md

 #### Create a Cloud SQL instance

-Next up, set up a Cloud SQL instance running Postgres 11.
+Next up, set up a Cloud SQL instance running Postgres.

 A random password will be generated for each database account and stored in [Secret Manager](https://cloud.google.com/secret-manager)